celcion/openwrt-xiaomi-r4c/README.md

 ### Flashing OpenWRT firmware to router

 Before flashing the router, you need to go through initial setup (if you haven't done that already) and set your password at the beginning of the [router.rb](router.rb) file.
+You also need to set the router IP address in case you changed the default IP from `192.168.31.1` to something else.
 Then, run the following command:

 ```console
 $ docker run --rm -ti -v $(pwd):/flash ruby:2.7-alpine sh -c "cd /flash && ruby router.rb"